ni/nimble/packages/nimble-components/src/rich-text-editor/specs/README.md

 _Decision on choosing `markdown` as an accessor over methods_:

-Initially, we thought of having `getMarkdown()` and `setMarkdown()` methods to retrieve and update the markdown string.
-This approach was chosen because converting the rich text content entered in the editor to a markdown string is a costlier operation and not wanted to trigger it as an event/property for every input in the editor.
-But for the `nimble-rich-text-viewer`, this conversion is a one-time operation performed solely to set the markdown string and display the rich text content so we thought of having `markdown` as a property for the viewer component.
-This makes it inconsistent among components that serve similar purposes.
-So to avoid this inconsistency, we made the decision to have `markdown` as an accessor for both components and perform the necessary operations within the `getters` and `setters`.
+Initially, we thought of having `getMarkdown()` and `setMarkdown()` methods to retrieve and set the markdown string.
+We chose this approach because converting the rich text content entered in the editor to a markdown string is an expensive operation and not wanted to trigger it as an event for every change in the editor or as a property to enable two-way data binding for the client application.

+However, we realized that we could achieve the same benefits by using an `accessor` instead, by incorporating the same functionality within the
+`getters` and `setters`.
+Additionally, accessor provides a property-like syntax for clients, enabling one-way data binding and simplifying the syntax.
+This allows clients to retrieve the `markdown` representation only when necessary, rather than for every single change.
+For a example use case, when the user completes entering the entire content in the editor and clicks a button, the client can access the `markdown` output only once.
+This way the application's performance is enhanced as the operation is performed only once, thus eliminating unnecessary reading of an accessor.

 _Methods_